 When the hive has been built it is left with the school to decorate the outside of the hive.
 The hive needs weather proofing.
 Eastern Europe has a tradition of highly decorative hives.
 Google for "Decorate Bee Hives"

 The bees to populate the empty school hive are provided by the Bee Farmer.
 The installation is simply to remove the frames of the colony from the traveling box to the hive.
 The students encouraged do this under supervision.
 Students should record the event and will get their first look at their colony.

 If all goes well through the year there will be a modest amount of honey to harvest.
 The Bee Farmer brings a honey extractor to school.
 The students are shown what the bees have produced and the extraction process is explained.
 Under supervision the students uncap the frames then extract the honey.
-They process is best carried out in the school kitchens or dining room rather than the classroom.
-The students come to understand the value to bees efforts the and value of the honey as a food.
+This process is best carried out in the school kitchens or dining room rather than the classroom.
+The students come to understand the value of the bees efforts and the value of the honey as a food.